sophiadavis/blastfromthepast/README.md

 optional arguments:
-  -h, --help     show this help message and exit --dryrun       Email a "dryrun" address, do not move the photo to the "sent" folder --photo PHOTO  Send photo at this path, instead of a random selection
+  -h, --help     show this help message and exit --dryrun       Email "dryrun" addresses, do not move the photo to the "sent" folder --photo PHOTO  Send photo at this path, instead of a random selection
  ```
 ##### Suggested config: